beginning of content

 A pharmacist (sometimes called a chemist) is a qualified expert in medicines.
 They play an important role as frontline health experts.

-Pharmacists may work in the community, hospitals, aged-care facilities, the pharmaceutical industry, academia and anywhere medicines are supplied.
+Pharmacists may work in the community, hospitals, general practices, aged-care facilities, the pharmaceutical industry, academia and anywhere medicines are supplied.

 Pharmacists are qualified to do a lot more than fill your prescription and give you advice about your medicines.
 They can give you general healthcare advice and help promote your health and wellbeing.

 Your pharmacist is often your first point of contact with the health system.
 There are thousands of community pharmacies across Australia.
 Over time, your pharmacist can get to know you well.
-Good communication with your pharmacist can improve your health and ensure that your medical conditions are well-managed.
+Good communication with your pharmacist can improve your health and support the management of your medical conditions.

-Pharmacists work closely with GPs, specialists, allied health professionals or hospitals to ensure that your medicines are prescribed appropriately.
+Pharmacists work closely with GPs, specialists, allied health professionals and hospitals to make sure that your medicines are prescribed and used in the best way for you.

 What can community pharmacists do?

-Community pharmacists can offer you a range of services beyond dispensing medication.
+Community pharmacists can offer you a range of services beyond dispensing and selling medicines.
 Some of the services they provide include:

 Healthcare advice

-Pharmacists can also guide you on accessing specialist services in your area or finding reliable health information.
-They can provide mental health support services too.
+Pharmacists can also help you locate specialist services in your area.
+They can guide you to reliable health information.
+Some provide mental health support services too.

-Pharmacists can help you manage minor wounds caused by accidents, sports injuries or other causes, including:
+A pharmacist can help you manage minor wounds caused by accidents, sports injuries or other causes.
+They may provide advice and products for:

 Health checks and risk assessments

-Pharmacists may also perform screening tests for conditions such as:
+Pharmacists may also be able to provide screening tests for and help with monitoring for conditions such as:

-Based on your results, your pharmacist may then refer you to see your GP.
+Based on your results, your pharmacist may then refer you to see your doctor.

-Your GP is best placed to help you understand what these results mean as part of your overall health management.
+Your doctor is the best person to help you understand the results of screening tests.
+They can help you plan your overall health management.

 Vaccinations